-The Health Act 1911 (external site), the Poisons Act 1964 (external site) and the Poisons Regulations 1965 (external site) and some related regulations (see specific events below) specify the obligations under which health professionals must report the following events, conditions and diseases:
+The Health (Miscellaneous Provisions) Act 1911 (external site), the Medicines and Poisons Act 2014 (external site) and the Medicines and Poisons Regulations 2016 (external site) and some related regulations (see specific events below) specify the obligations under which health professionals must report the following events, conditions and diseases:

 Why mandatory reporting is important

 Medical practitioners are a key source of timely information about a range of public health issues, including outbreaks of communicable disease.

 This information is vital in assisting the Department of Health (Western Australia) to monitor medical events and develop appropriate health responses and policies, both in the short and long term.

 Prompt and appropriate reporting allows the prevention and alleviation of communicable and non-communicable disease processes through: